TRaSH-Guides/Guides/docs/Radarr/Tips/Merge-quality.md

 The Current logic on how downloads are compared is **Quality Trumps All** :bangbang:

-In some cases it might be preferred to not have Quality Trump All, and let it be Handled via Preferred Words / Custom Formats.
+In some cases it might be preferred to not have Quality Trump All, and let it be handled via Preferred Words / Custom Formats.

-To accomplish this you will need to merge the Quality's with each other.
+To accomplish this you will need to merge the quality's with each other.

 ## Current Logic

-Here you will see the current logic so you understand How the possible downloads are compared.
+Here you will see the current logic so you understand how the possible downloads are compared.

 As of 2021-11-06 the logic is as follows: